 If the meeting or hearing is not being recorded, a full and accurate note of the discussions should be taken by the employer in the same way as it would during an in person hearing or meeting.

-Disciplinary Meeting Tips
+Disciplinary Meeting Tips for Employers

 Taking into account the Availability of Key Individuals Within the Process is important.
 At the moment it remains unclear whether disciplinaries would need to be paused if the employee subject to the process, or a key witness or player in the process, is furloughed.
 The government guidance is clear that furloughed employees are not permitted to carry out any “work” for their employer.
 The guidance defines work as “making money for your organisation” or “providing services for your organisation”